davidpendergast/pygame-utils/README.md

 # double-pendulum
-An efficient double pendulum simulation using pygame, numpy, and OpenGL
+An efficient double pendulum simulation using pygame, numpy, and OpenGL.

 Use `pip install -r requirements.txt` to install the dependencies.